Ritesh2351235/logo-gpt/README.md

-# Logo Master - AI Logo Generation SaaS
+# LogoGPT - AI Logo Generation SaaS

 A full-stack SaaS application for AI-powered logo generation using Next.js, Clerk Auth, OpenAI, and more.